Configuring Excel templates

-- To modify existing document templates, navigate to the source list/library that you will use to create your documents and reports and launch JungleDocs 365.
+- To modify existing document templates, navigate to the source list/library that you will use to create your documents and reports and launch JungleDocs for Office 365.
 Now select the rule you want to edit the template for.
 Click on the drop-down menu arrow and click Edit rule.

 Modify a new rule

 1. Open JungleDocs for Office 365 and click Add new to add a new rule